kyma-project/busola/docs/features.md

 - `PRIMARY` - the feature is resolved while the application bootstraps.
 Features that should be immediately visible must be set as `PRIMARY` (for example, main navigation structure).
 - `SECONDARY` - the feature is resolved after the application is ready, it must be used for non-critical features (for example, additional navigation nodes).
-- \<other value> - the feature will be loaded only on-demand, most often by the iframe.
+- \<other value> - the feature is loaded only on-demand, most often by the iframe.
 Use the `useFeature` hook to request usage of such feature.

 Note that some features need to be run before the app starts the bootstrap process (e.g. SSO_LOGIN), so they are out of normal feature flow.